 Property tax at reassessed basis.
 The seller's property tax reflects their Prop 13 basis.
 The buyer's will reflect the purchase price.
 On a building where the seller has held for 20+ years, the property tax line item doubles or triples at sale.
 If the buyer's pro forma uses the seller's tax, the NOI is overstated.

 Unincorporated LA County: RSTPO-constrained at 60% of CPI, 3% ceiling.
 Tighter than LA City.
-The cap rate should reflect the structural NOI ceiling.
+A structural NOI ceiling that shows up in both current pricing and exit pricing.

 One: what is this building's actual NOI trajectory over the next five years given the rent control regime it sits under?
 Not the trajectory you would like.
 The trajectory the rules allow.